 To prevent such security breaches, HIPAA requires that your email service provide “reasonable and appropriate security.”

 The trouble is, HIPAA doesn’t define what “reasonable and appropriate security” is.
 The regulations are vague and complex.
 However, Tomes offers these guidelines for sending secure email for health information.

 Consider HIPAA compliant email encryption

 To protect your customers and patients from security breaches, consider adding encryption to your email service.
-GoDaddy’s Microsoft Office Business Premium product is an example of a low-cost email option to support HIPAA compliance.
+Microsoft 365 by GoDaddy’s Business Premium product is an example of a low-cost email option to support HIPAA compliance.

 “The regulations don’t say you have to encrypt your email, but if you do, it’s a safe harbor,” Tomes says.